Noncommutative desingularization of orbit closures for some representations of $GL_n$: Introduction

-The study of exceptional collections was initiated by Beilinson and Kapranov who dealt with the case of the projective spaces and partial flag varieties.
+The study of exceptional collections on homogeneous spaces was initiated by Beilinson and Kapranov who gave explicit constructions of exceptional collections on projective spaces and Grassmannians.
 Let $B_{u,v}$ be the set of partitions with no more than $u$ rows and $v$ columns.
 According to the result of Kapranov, for certain ordering on $B_{r,n-r}$, the set is an exceptional collection over $\Grass_{n-r}(E)$, the Grassmannian of $(n-r)$-planes in an $n$-dimensional vector space $E$, where $\SCH_\lambda$ is the Schur functor applied to the partition $\lambda$, and $\cQ$ is the tautological rank $r$ quotient bundle over $\Grass_{n-r}(E)$.

 Let $p:Z\to G/P$ be an equivariant vector bundle, and let $\Delta(G/P)=\{\Delta_\alpha\mid\alpha\in I\}$ be a full exceptional collection on $G/P$.
 On the total space $Z$, the inverse image $p^*(\oplus_\alpha\Delta_\alpha)$ can fail to be a tilting object.
 Moreover, its endomorphism algebra $\Lambda:=\End_{\sO_Z}(p^*(\oplus_\alpha\Delta_\alpha))$ is usually infinite dimensional as a vector space.